How We Overcame H-1B Challenges for a NICU Nurse in the U.S.

 4. Perform procedures like IV insertion, wound care, oral and ET suctioning, and post-mortem care

-5. Provide support to families, educate patients and the public on various medical conditions
+5. Provide support to families, educate patients, and the public on various medical conditions

 The role clearly demanded advanced expertise and technical skills, aligning with her bachelor’s level education.
-Still, USCIS’s strict scrutiny of nursing H-1B applications meant presenting an exceptionally strong case was crucial for Priya to obtain an H-1B visa.
+Still, USCIS’s strict scrutiny of nursing H-1B applications meant that presenting an exceptionally strong case was crucial for Priya to obtain an H-1B visa.

 Our Approach